Factors that influence moving costs from Charleston to Knoxvilletoggle

 How long does a move from Charleston to Knoxville take?

-The 375-mile move from Charleston, SC, to Knoxville, TN, takes one to four days.
-Some Charleston movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Knoxville.
+The 375-mile journey from Charleston, SC to Knoxville, TN typically takes one to four days.
+Some movers in Charleston offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Knoxville.

 Helpful moving resources